Darkkey/erlamsa/README.md

 ### Prerequisites

 Git, Erlang.
-If you want to use raw IP output, gcc and make is required to build procket.
+If you want to use raw IP output, gcc and make are required to build procket.

 ### Installing erlang